GaoYucen/CSC/README.md

     - Kruskal_clustering: Kruskal algorithm
     - KMeans: K-Means algorithm
   - method:
-    - E-cluster-coo-kruskal-gra: generate the CSC solution with Kruskal and gradient descend（MAIN）
+    - E-cluster-coo-kmeans-LKH: generate the CSC solution with kmeans and LKH method
-    - greedy+cluster-base：generate the CSC solution with the greedy method
+    - E-cluster-coo-kruskal-gre: generate the CSC solution with kruskal and greedy
+    - E-cluster-coo-kruskal-LKH: generate the CSC solution with kruskal and LKH
+    - E-cluster-coo-bkruskal-LKH-gra: generate the CSC solution with Balancing Kruskal, LKH and gradient descend（MAIN）